 The Company has a number of defined benefit pension and other postretirement plans.
 The Company recognizes an asset for such a plan's overfunded status or a liability for such a plan's underfunded status in its Consolidated Balance Sheets.
 Additionally, the Company measures such a plan's assets and obligations that determine its funded status as of the end of the year and recognizes the changes in the funded status in the year in which the changes occur.
-Those changes are reported in "Accumulated other comprehensive loss" and as a separate component of stockholders' equity.
+Those changes are reported in "Accumulated other comprehensive loss".